Little, Big: Plot

-The family ages.
 Alice and Smoky have three daughters, Tacey, Lily and Lucy, and a son, Auberon.
-Sophie has an affair with Smoky, which she reveals when she becomes pregnant.
-She gives birth to a daughter, Lilac, whose father she says is Smoky but in fact is George Mouse.
+After an affair with Smoky, Sophie gives birth to a daughter, Lilac.
+She says Smoky is Lilac's father, but it is actually George Mouse.
 Lilac is stolen by the fairies and replaced with a changeling.

 Alice and Sophie's great-aunt Nora Cloud regularly consults an ancient set of tarot cards to find out about such mundane matters as the weather or how soon a visitor will be arriving at the house.
 Smoky's instructions for his journey to Edgewood to marry Alice were based on one of Nora's card readings.
 Sophie learns how to use them from Aunt Cloud.

 The story moves forward to Auberon as a young man venturing to ″the City″ (Manhattan), where he stays in George Mouse's gigantic ruinous compound of Old Law tenements, which Mouse has converted into a farmstead.
 The City is near collapse and rife with crime and poverty.
-Auberon and a striking and vivacious young Puerto Rican woman named Sylvie fall in love and live together.

-Sylvie is lured away into Faerie.
-Inconsolable, Auberon takes to drink.
+Auberon falls in love with a striking and vivacious young Puerto Rican woman named Sylvie.
+They live together until Sylvie is lured away into Faerie.
+Inconsolable at her departure, Auberon takes to drink.

 At this juncture, Russell Eigenblick, a charismatic and secretive politician, rises in popularity and becomes the President of the United States.
 He advocates civil war, but against what or who is unclear.
 He is opposed by a covert group of wealthy businessmen and politicians called the Noisy Bridge Rod and Gun Club.
 They are working with the mage Ariel Hawksquill, a distant relation of the Drinkwater family.
 Hawksquill divines that Eigenblick is the re-awakened Holy Roman Emperor Frederick Barbarossa and that he has been called from sleep to protect Faerie.
 Although he has not realized it, his enemy is humanity, which has unknowingly driven the fairies deeper and deeper into hiding.
 She announces this to the Club, but the members have decided to proceed without her.
 She becomes Eigenblick's adviser.

 Hawksquill meets Auberon and teaches him architecture-based techniques of the art of memory.
 She recognizes that the cards he mentions are the pack that Eigenblick seeks, as they were made to foretell his return, and she induces him to tell her how to get to Edgewood.
 In return she gives him her key to a private park (designed by his great-great-grandfather), where he practices the art of memory on his time with Sylvie.